delta94/crm-react-app/README.md

 `src/modules` - Modules of the app

-**Module** - are a big piece of the app (a.k.a. container or page).
+**Module** - is a big piece of the app (a.k.a. container or page).
 A module has a purpose (e.g. authentication, dashboard page, etc).
 It's recommended to name a module based on its purpose.
 A module folder can contain multiple files (e.g. sub-modules or any specific components/functions that are used by this module).

 `src/types` - Typescript types and anything related to it (e.g. custom types for 3rd packages or types for a global state).